-- Native Americans celebrate death rather of mourning the loss of loved ones.
+- Native Americans celebrate death rather than mourning the loss of loved ones.

-- They believe death as a new life’s initiation in the Spirit World.
+- They believe death is a new life’s initiation in the Spirit World.

 The Green Corn Festival

-- Celebrated in late summer on the ripening of corn crops.
+- It is a religious ceremony as well as a celebration that is celebrated in late summer on the ripening of corn crops.

-- Practiced by Southeastern tribes and Eastern Woodland tribes.
+- It is practiced by Southeastern tribes and Eastern Woodland tribes.

-- A symbolic ceremony whose basics changed from tribe to tribe.
+- It is a symbolic ceremony that varies from tribe to tribe.

-- A festival celebrated in the honor of Native American culture.
+- Today this festival is celebrated in the honor of Native American culture.

 Native American Dance

 - Ghost dance

 - Rain dance